Machine-Learning-Foundations/exercise_01_intro/README.md

 ### Task 1: Setting up your repository.
 - Configure GitHub for ssh access.
 You need to generate a key pair and add the public key to your GitHub account.
-  - To generate your key follow the steps in: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+  - To generate your key follow the steps [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
+For Ubuntu the necessary steps are:
+    1. Open a terminal by pressing `Ctrl+Alt+T`.
+    2. Execute
+      ```bash
+      ssh-keygen -t ed25519 -C "your_email@example.com"
+      ```
+    3. Press Enter twice and remember where you saved the key (this should be prompted/configured in the step above).
-  - How to add a key is described here: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account
+  - How to add a SSH key to GitHub is described here: [Adding a new SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 - Hit the green `Code`-button in the upper right corner of this repository.
 Select the `SSH` tab and copy the link leading to your repository.
 This is necessary to clone your github repository onto your local machine.
 - Open a terminal by pressing `Ctrl+Alt+T`.
 - Clone this repository by running